 Has your interest in Latin America increased to the point that you are seriously thinking of moving there?
 If so, Then read on, because it’s time to get serious about fulfilling a dream many of us share; to live in Latin America.
 Let’s start our series by looking at what we consider to be the best Mexican cities to live in.

-Here, we’re going to start with Mexico.
-Not only is it easily accessible for most us, particularly those of us in the USA and Canada, but it has everything we need including, for those of us who want them, pretty well all the comforts that we are accustomed to.
+The reason that we’re going to start with Mexico is not only is it easily accessible for most us, particularly those of us in the USA and Canada, but it has everything we need including, for those of us who want them, pretty well all the comforts that we are accustomed to.